 Today’s secret spot is an office space available to you at no cost.
-Come enjoy a spacious environment luxuriously designed and with free wifi, tons of tables, chairs, and full of friendly people.
+Come enjoy a spacious environment luxuriously designed with free wifi, tons of tables, chairs, and full of friendly people.
 This place gives you everything you need to work, study, and socialize.
 So where is this free Garden of Eden?
 The last place you’d expect perhaps...
 Airbnb’s Headquarters!

 Welcome to Airbnb

 Airbnb has decided to make its headquarters available to the public.
 You can come work, study, or just socialize at their office lobby without any stress from security.
 The space is open to you on weekdays from 7am to 8pm, giving you plenty of time to swing by and do what you need to do.
 I myself would personally go there to code, write articles, and of course, meet cool people.